pivotal-cf/docs-pks/vsphere-vcf.hbs.md

 VMware Cloud Foundation (VCF) is a unified SDDC platform that brings together vSphere, vSAN, NSX, and vRealize components into an integrated stack to deliver enterprise-ready infrastructure for private and public clouds.
 For more information, see the [VCF Documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vcf-5-2-and-earlier/5-2.html).

-You can install Tanzu Kubernetes Grid Integrated Edition (TKGI) on VCF.
+You can install {{  vars.product }} (TKGI) on VCF.
 You can use either the [TKGI Management Console](console-install-vsphere.html) or [{{ vars.platform_name }}](vsphere-nsxt-index.html) to install TKGI on VCF.
 The installation procedure on the VCF platform is generally the same as the installation procedure without VCF.

 For more information, see: